ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 print_endline full;
 ```

-This code extracts the directory and base name from a path, and concatenates a
+This code extracts the directory and base name from a path, and it concatenates a
 directory name with a base name.

 ### Creating Temporary Files and Directories